hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 It may be desirable to use the [`~please_ack` decorator]( https://github.com/hyperledger/indy-hipe/blob/518b5a9a/text/acks/README.md#requesting-an-ack-please_ack) to request acknowledgment that the severance has been processed.
+The example shows this, but including it is optional.

 ### State Hashes